 Sec.
-550. Smoking Cessation Initiative for Foster Care Parents
+550. Smoking Cessation Initiative for Foster Care Parents - PARTIALLY VETOED

-Requires DHS, in cooperation with Department of Community Health, to develop and distribute materials outlining health risks of smoking and secondhand smoke to foster parents and establish pilot program to offer smoking cessation products to foster parents to reduce health risks to foster children.
+Required DHS, in cooperation with Department of Community Health, to develop and distribute materials outlining health risks of smoking and secondhand smoke to foster parents and establish pilot program to offer smoking cessation products to foster parents to reduce health risks to foster children.
+Subsection (1) which required development of materials was vetoed.